 CU bike registration

-Register your bike for $10 with the University of Colorado Police Department (you don’t have to be a student).
+Register your bike at this link (you don’t have to be a student).

 If your bike is stolen

 - If you have an account with Bike Index, login and update your bicycle’s status to stolen

 - If do NOT have an account with Bike Index, you can report your bicycle as stolen